parse-community/Parse-SDK-iOS-OSX/README.md

 #### Download Builds

-Dowload the compiled builds from the asset section in the [releases][releases] page.
+Download the compiled builds from the asset section in the [releases][releases] page.

 #### Compile Source